Terminating Patient Relationships

 Include the following information in the written notice:

-Reason: Although stating a specific reason for ending the relationship is not required, it is acceptable to use the catchall phrase “inability to achieve or maintain rapport,” state that “the therapeutic provider-patient relationship no longer exists,” or assert that “the trust necessary to support the relationship no longer exists.”
-If the reason for ending the relationship is patient noncompliance/nonadherence, that may be stated as well, along with your attempts to obtain patient compliance.
+Reason: Although stating a specific reason for ending the relationship is not required, it is acceptable to use the catchall phrase “inability to achieve or maintain rapport necessary to promote the trust critical to support an effective clinical relationship,” state that “the therapeutic practitioner-patient relationship no longer exists,” or assert that “the trust necessary to support the relationship has eroded beyond repair.”
+If the reason for ending the relationship is patient noncompliance/nonadherence, you may state it briefly and succinctly as well, along with your attempts to obtain patient compliance.

-Effective date: The effective date for ending the relationship should provide the patient with a reasonable amount of time to establish a relationship with another practitioner.
+Effective date: Specify the effective date for ending the relationship and provide the patient with a reasonable amount of time to establish a relationship with another practitioner.
 Although 30 days from the date of the written notice is usually considered adequate, follow your state regulations.
 The relationship may be ended immediately under the following circumstances:

-• The patient or a family member has threatened the provider or staff with violence or has exhibited threatening behavior.
+- The patient or a family member has threatened the practitioner or staff with violence or has exhibited threatening behavior.

-• The patient exhibits inappropriate behavior or sexual misconduct toward the provider or staff.
+- The patient exhibits inappropriate behavior or sexual misconduct toward the practitioner or staff.

 Patient records: Offer to provide a copy of the office record to the new practitioner by enclosing a HIPAA-compliant authorization (to be returned to the office with the name and address of the new practitioner and the patient’s signature).
 One exception is a psychiatric record, which may be offered as a summary in many jurisdictions in lieu of a full copy of the medical record.

-Transition of care: Indicate your willingness to speak with the patient’s new provider to help ensure a smooth transition.
+Transition of care: Indicate your willingness to speak with the patient’s new practitioner to help ensure a smooth transition and continuity of care.

 Patient responsibility: Specify that the patient is personally responsible for all follow-up and for continued medical or dental care.